 A Too Frequent Scenario:

 Several months later, the parties jointly retain a QDRO expert to draft the documents dividing up the retirement plans.
-Problem: His pension is a non-qualified plan and can't be divided.
-Her 401(k) has dropped in value by $65,000 -- what was the official division date?
+Problem: His 401(k) has dropped in value by $65,000 -- what was the official division date?
 The divorce decree doesn't say.
-Are supplements, temporary benefits, and cost-of-living adjustments on both parties' pensions to be included or excluded?
+Are gains/losses in the award amount included or excluded?
+What about any outstanding loan on the account?
 The divorce decree doesn't say.

-Sadly, this is an all-too-common situation, because there is much confusion in the legal community regarding pension and retirement plans in general and QDROs in particular.
-QDROs have only been in existence since 1984.
-Exposure to increased liability has increased steadily among divorce attorneys as a result.
+Sadly, this is an all-too-common situation, because there is much confusion in the legal community regarding retirement plans in general and QDROs in particular.

 Call Me Today to Secure the Retirement Benefits You Are Entitled To Receive!